exercism/csharp/docs/GENERATORS.md

 ## Adding a simple generator

-Adding a test generator file is straightforward.
-Simply add a new file to the `Exercises/Generators` folder with the name of the exercise (in PascalCase), and extend the `GeneratorExercise` abstract class.
+Adding a test generator is straightforward.
+Simply add a new file to the `Exercises/Generators` folder with the name of the exercise (in PascalCase), and create a class that extends the `GeneratorExercise` class.

 An example of a simple generator would be the Bob exercise.
 The source is displayed below, but you can freely view it in the repository [here](https://github.com/exercism/csharp/blob/master/generators/Exercises/Bob.cs).